Hawxy/Clerk.Net/README.md

 The returned client should be treated as a singleton and created once for the lifetime of your application.

+### HttpClient Customization

+If you need to configure the underlying `HttpClient` used by the client, you can do in one of two ways:

+- Configure the `IHttpClientBuilder` returned by `AddClerkApiClient`.
+- Pass in a custom `HttpClient` instance to `ClerkApiClientFactory.Create`

 ### Testing

 For unit testing, see [Unit testing Kiota API clients](https://learn.microsoft.com/en-us/openapi/kiota/testing).